pngme/sample-android-app-react-native/README.md

 This can be tested in a sample app running in the local emulator, assuming the emulated app is running with a valid SDK token.

+Android Emulator can simulate incoming SMS messages, and we can use this to test the Pngme SDK locally.

 The following text message is of a recognized format for the Stanbic bank sender: `Stanbic`.
 ```text
 Acc:XXXXXX1111